sagemath/trac_to_gh/Issue 5782.md

 # Issue 5782: Failure of __pow__ in RDF for noninteger powers of  zero

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5782

 Original creator: kbaker